bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-03-11-newsletter.md

   reconnect to between restarts.
 These persistent connections could mitigate some classes of [eclipse attacks][topic eclipse attacks].

-    Discussion began by establishing some fundamental concepts of eclipse attacks ("Can someone give a quick explanation of what an eclipse attack is?" _answer: when a node is isolated from all honest peers_; "can someone describe how an adversary would eclipse a node?" _answer: fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart_; and "if a node is eclipsed, what sort of attacks can an adversary execute on the victim?" _answer: withholding blocks, censoring transactions, and de-anonymizing transaction sources_) before moving on to analyzing the changes in the PR ("how does this PR mitigate an eclipse attack?" _answer: by keeping a list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart_; and "what are the conditions for a peer to become and anchor?" _answer: the peer must be a blocks-only peer_.)
+    Discussion began by establishing some fundamental concepts of eclipse attacks:

+    - Q: give a quick explanation of what an eclipse attack is?

+        _A: when a node is isolated from all honest peers_

+    - Q: describe how an adversary would eclipse a node?

+        _A: fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart_

+    - Q: if a node is eclipsed, what sort of attacks can an adversary execute on the victim?

+        _A: withholding blocks, censoring transactions, and
+        de-anonymizing transaction sources_.

+    Then changes in the PR were analyzed:

+    - Q: how does this PR mitigate an eclipse attack?

+        _A: by keeping a
+        list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart_

+    - Q: what are the conditions for a peer to become an anchor?

+        _A: the peer must be a blocks-only peer_.

-    Later in the meeting, there was discussion about the trade-offs and design decisions in the PR ("why are only blocks-only peers used as anchors?" _answer: to make network topology inference harder and preserve network privacy_; and "what happens if you choose an anchor who is able to remote-crash your node?"
+    Later in the meeting, there was discussion about the trade-offs and design decisions in the PR:

+    - Q: why are only blocks-relay-only peers used as anchors?

+        _A: to make network topology inference harder and preserve network privacy_

+    - Q: what happens if you choose an anchor who is able to remote-crash your node?

-    _answer: the malicious peer would be able to repeatedly crash your node on restart_.)
+        _A: the malicious peer would be able to repeatedly crash your node on restart_.

-    Several attendees at the Review Club meeting left comments on the original PR, where discussion on design decisions continues.
+    Several Review Club attendees left comments on the PR, where discussion on design decisions continues.

 ## Releases and release candidates